Last Updated on June 2, 2022

 There is no food more German than Italian cuisine!
 Italian restaurants are as common as the bakeries we mentioned, so you can get pizza and pasta anywhere in Germany the same quality as you’ll find just south of the border.
 Note: Germans make fabulous Italian-style pizzas, but pizza delivery joints attempt an American-style pizza without all the fun – Not a lot of cheese and even an XL is smaller than a U.S. medium, so make an occasion out of it and go out to a restaurant to eat pizza.

-Survival tip – always ask.
 Germans love to throw in meat, especially speck, just ‘for flavor’, so any one of these dishes could come with meat unexpectedly.
 Don’t just ask, “Is there meat in this?” or “Is this vegetarian?”.
 Be specific – ask if there is speck, beef, ham, bacon, chicken, fish, seafood – whatever makes sense.
 Make it known that you can only eat vegetarian food.

 What are we forgetting?
 Are there other common German foods out there that are veggie friendly?
 We’d love to hear your suggestions!